hamishwillee/hamishwillee.github.io/about.md

 ### Career overview
 Some highlights of my career are listed below (a more complete overview can be found on <a href="http://au.linkedin.com/in/hamishwillee">Linkedin</a>):

 * **Community Services Manager, Nokia Developer (2011 – 2014)** – Worked with the developers to build a great community around the Nokia Developer website.
-Community strategy planning and execution, moderator team mentoring and management, mentoring contributors and helping them create better content, supporting internal staff to work better with the community, and engaging the community to improve the overall developer experience offered by Nokia.
+Community strategy planning and execution, managing the moderator teams, mentoring contributors and helping them create better content, supporting internal staff to work better with the community, and engaging the community to improve the overall developer experience offered by Nokia.
 * **Consultant, Symbian Foundation (2009 – 2011)** - Wiki community management, content migration from legacy Symbian websites, support community team writing [Python on Symbian](http://www.amazon.com/Python-Symbian-Mobile-development-made/dp/1453747990) book on wiki, Symbian Foundation membership processes.
 * **Developer Consultant/Team Leader, Symbian Software Ltd. (2000 – 2008)** - Member then leader of team supporting strategic partners.
 Developed partner support programs and processes, collaborative development with partners, partner technology validation, paid technical support, Symbian training, technical white papers, operational support and management of forums and knowledgebase.
 * **Technical Author, Symbian Software Ltd (1998 - 2000)** - API documentation for Symbian OS operating system.
 Guide, API Reference, example code.